 According to the study, published in the European Journal of Internal Medicine, the teeth are definitely Hitler’s – and definitely worse for wear.

 “The teeth are authentic, there is no possible doubt.
 Our study proves that Hitler died in 1945,” professor Philippe Charlier told AFP news agency.
 “We can stop all the conspiracy theories about Hitler.
 He did not flee to Argentina in a submarine, he is not in a hidden base in Antarctica or on the dark side of the moon,” he added.

 As for how the scientists got their hands on the teeth, that’s another story.

 The teeth were apparently picked up by the Russian intelligence service but held in secret for decades.
-Only recently were scientists able to get a look at them, and conduct tests.
-A team of international scientists used Soviet autopsy reports, radiographs from U.S. archives, historical data and dental records to prove that the teeth were really Hitlers.
+Only recently were scientists able to get a look at them and conduct tests.
+A team of international scientists used Soviet autopsy reports, radiographs from American archives, historical data and dental records to prove that the teeth were really Adolf Hitler’s.
 Now, they’re convinced.

 Besides indicating cause and location of death, the teeth also give a surprisingly intimate glimpse into who Hitler was as a person.
 Through the 73 years of wear and tear, the scientists were able to deduce that only four teeth out of Hitlers entire mouth were original and that he had quite a few false metallic teeth.
 He also likely had gum disease and didn’t brush nearly enough.